JLESC/jlesc.github.io/_projects/mcfd_cmp_project.md

 Hence, expertises of the centers in these fields will strongly be enhanced in the course of this project.
 To foster the cooperation, mutual short-time stays of the involved scientists are planned.

+## Results for 2016/2017

+* Deep knowlegde exchange w.r.t. the computational methods applied by both groups
+* JSC code has been compiled with node-installed GCC on K-computer; validity and performance tests are pending
+* AICS code has been ported to GPUs at JSC GPU Hackathon 2017

 ## Results for 2015/2016

 Both parties are about to create accounts on both machines such that the first task, i.e., the porting of the individual codes can be performed: